pdf ISO IEC 17029:2019 Conformity Assessment - General Principals and Regulations for validation and verification Bodies

 Standards Development Department is responsible for the preparation, promotion, and maintenance of standards in relation to goods, services, and processes.

-Standard Development – is demand driven.
+Standards Development – is demand driven.

 - Environmental and/or Social Issues